Ice skater complains US Olympian beat him because of faulty ice

 The 27-year-old Japanese hit the ice rink for the men’s skating short programme on Tuesday but within seconds he missed a planned jump, a quadruple Salchow, and ended up rotating just once instead of four times.

-Hanyu, who is called Japan’s ice prince, complained he got caught in a hold on the ice rink which resulted in him losing points and not finishing in the top three even.
+Hanyu, who is called Japan’s ice prince, complained he got caught in a hole on the ice rink which resulted in him losing points and not finishing in the top three even.

 “When I took off, I was [over] some hole [in the ice] maybe from some other skater’s toe loop or flip [jump] or something,” he said speaking to the media.
 But I was on a hole, so I couldn’t take off for the first jump.”